1jour1vin

 Wine rated (2023 guide) 91/100

-The Grenache character is clear, the juice is generous in its aromatic expression with a rounded finish and just the right amount of freshness to energize the finish.
+The Grenache character is distinct; the wine is rich in aromatic expression, with a rounded finish and just the right amount of freshness to enliven it.

 About the estate: